-We do get a few cancellations each week, so the waiting list is constantly changing, but the demand in some areas is stronger than others, and so some people waiting in some areas sadly do wait longer.
+We do get a few cancellations each month, so the waiting list is constantly changing, but the demand in some areas is stronger than others, and so some people waiting in some areas sadly do wait longer.
 If you’re more flexible on where you can collect from, the waiting list at Ladywood (where we sort the boxes) is considerably quicker, as we’re not dependent on transportation there.

 If you know someone who seems to have jumped the queue ahead of you, it is most likely due to one of these reasons:

 - That they signed up marginally before you did (which probably means you’re near the top of the list too).

 - They’re a regular volunteer for TRJFP Brum.
 We do give priority to our regular volunteers.
 We wouldn’t be able to manage without their help, and one perk we are able to bestow is for them to get a Freegan Box fairly quickly.

 I know there’s a waiting list, but I really need a Freegan box because… Can I have one anyway?

 No. Sorry.
 You’d be surprised how many emails we get from people explaining why they shouldn’t have to wait their turn on the waiting list with everyone else!
 You might think it’s ‘just one box’, but all those ‘just one more’ boxes would add up!!